Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Benchmarks, applications, and diagnostic tools for accuracy

-Finally, we present in figure \ref{fig:example_appl} the result of analytic continuation of single-site dynamical mean field theory (DMFT) data for the one-band Hubbard model on the half-filled bipartite square lattice at $U=6t$ and temperature $T=0.01t$, where $t$ is the nearest neighbor hopping.
+Finally, we present in Fig. \ref{fig:example_appl} the result of analytic continuation of single-site dynamical mean field theory (DMFT) data obtained with a continuous-time quantum Monte Carlo solver \cite{WernerMillis:2006} for the one-band Hubbard model on the half-filled bipartite square lattice at $U=6t$ and temperature $T=0.01t$, where $t$ is the nearest neighbor hopping\footnote{We are grateful to Giovanni Sordi and Patrick S\'emon for providing the quantum Monte Carlo data used in this section.}.
 The covariance matrix was computed using the Green functions of the last 24 DMFT converged iterations.
 The relative error is of order $5\times 10^{-4}$ at most.
 This type of problem was studied in detail at the beginning of DMFT when quantum Monte Carlo algorithms did not allow low temperature and high precision.\cite{Georges:1996} However, the qualitative form of the spectrum is well known.
 Here we find that, as expected, the peak in the density of states at the Fermi level becomes very sharp at low temperature.
 This can be obtained even in the presence of broad incoherent features at high frequency.